MewsSystems/developers/jobs/Backend/Task/README.md

 - At the moment, all currencies are stored in memory from an internal list...Since the test was for a "Program", it wasn't specified that the currencies should have been received from the user itself.
   - An improvement would be to either store currencies in a database or receive them from the request body.
   - Another option would be to create a "Feed" feature where the scope would be to fetch currencies from an external source and store them in the database.

-## Performance / Scalability comments and notes
--